arouyan/docs/docs/getting-started.md

    - Create a new client secret without expiration.
    - Paste in the new client secret value to the form on the left side, to the **Client Secret** field.
 2. Give access to the CAST AI application by requesting a sign-in using a browser
-   - Accept CAST AI application.
+   - Accept the CAST AI application.
-   - After Sign-in you should see **Permissions requested** window.
-Click Accept which will allow you to add the CAST AI application role.
+   - After Sign-in, you should see the **Permissions requested** window.
+Click Accept - this will allow you to add the CAST AI application role.
 3. Assign the roles
    - Open Subscriptions page and go to your subscription.
-   - Paste in the **Subscription ID** to the form on the left side.
+   - Paste the **Subscription ID** to the form on the left side.
    - Select the Access Control (IAM) in the left sidebar menu.
-   - Add the role assignment with Role: Contributor, and in the Select search field type your Client Secret (created during the first step).
+   - Add the role assignment with Role: Contributor, and in the Select search field type your Client Secret (created in the first step).
-   - Add another role assignment with Role: Contributor, and in the Select input field search for **CAST AI Shared Images** then click save (if the role is not visible please check previous step and try again).
+   - Add another role assignment with Role: Contributor, and in the Select input field search for **CAST AI Shared Images**, then click Save (if the role is not visible, please check the previous step and try again).

 [Documentation on Azure Cloud EKS IAM Policies, Roles, and Permissions.](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals)

 ### Digital Ocean credentials

-To add Digital Ocean credentials you will need: **Personal Access Token**
+To add Digital Ocean credentials, you will need: **Personal Access Token**

 To get started, you need to create a Personal Access Token and define its access permissions.
 1. Sign into your [Digital Ocean](https://cloud.digitalocean.com/) account